-The past 3 years, I've published an Austin-area BBQ guide (2010, 2011, & 2012) in honor of Austin's annual South by Southwest (SXSW) interactive/film/music gathering.
-Might as well publish a 4th.
-Would you go to The Vatican and skip the Sistine Chapel?
-Would you go to a bull fight and not yell "Ole!"?
-Would you go to Harlem and not do the shake?
-Of course not.
-So, don't come to Austin and eschew Central Texas BBQ.
-To help you navigate the bookoos of smoked-meat options, I've updated last year's guide.
+The past 4 years, I've published an Austin-area BBQ guide (2010, 2011, 2012, & 2013) in honor of Austin's annual South by Southwest (SXSW) interactive/film/music gathering.
+Time for 2014's guide.
+Would you go to Las Vegas and skip The Strip?
+Would you go to a Greek feast and not yell "Opa!"?
+Would you go to Pisa and not take a picture "holding up" the leaning tower with your finger?
+No!
+So, don't come to Austin without eating some Central Texas BBQ.
+To help you navigate your way through the ever-growing lineup of BBQ joints, I've updated last year's guide.
+The list not comprehensive.
 I'm not recommending one over another.
-Just giving you a sampling of what we have to offer.
+The list is not a recommendation list at all, actually.
+I just want to give you an idea of what Austin offers.
 Austin BBQ joints listed first, alphabetically.
 Then, joints outside of town listed by distance from Austin.

 Blue Ribbon Barbecue: Located on the ground floor of downtown's Frost Bank building, BRB is the most central BBQ joint in Austin.
 If you're downtown, you're within striking distance.
 They start the day with breakfast tacos and then move on to BBQ for lunch.
 Save room for banana pudding.
 Recommended orders: pork ribs & turkey

 Franklin Barbecue: Arguably the most well-known BBQ joint in the country these days.
 Get there early, or you're out of luck.
 Our pick & our Readers' Choice pick for Best Brisket of 2010, 2011, & 2012 and Best Overall of 2011 and 2012.
-Recommended orders: brisket - lots of it - pork ribs, & pulled pork
+Recommended orders: brisket, pork ribs, & pulled pork

-John Mueller Meat Co.: Having opened just a couple of weekends ago, pitmaster John Mueller is making waves from his BBQ trailer on E. 6th St. Recommended orders: brisket, beef rib, turkey, & baked squash
+John Mueller Meat Co.: Pitmaster John Mueller serves from his trailer on E. 6th St. Like a few other East Austin joints on this list, JMMCO is frequented by some of the celebs who come to town.
+Recommended orders: brisket, beef rib, turkey, & baked squash

 Lamberts Downtown Barbecue: An order-off-the-menu spot right by Austin City Hall, Lamberts has an awesome Happy Hour, a killer Sunday brunch, and the best Frito pit around.
 Live music upstairs.
 Recommended orders: Frito pie, brisket, pulled pork